SCHOOL SERVICES

 Who would arrange for these services?

-There are a variety of ways by which independent consultants are brought into educational systems, and much depends on the decision-making and budgeting policies of the particular locale.
-Host agencies might include individual schools (e.g., a principal decides to sponsor a workshop in effective communication skills), parent organizations (perhaps to host a speaker on the subject of how to negotiate effectively), and most commonly, when a school district or educational cooperative elects to provide specialized services open to several or all of the schools under its authority.
-Regional service centers and state departments of education are other possibilities.
+There are a variety of ways by which the Center for Accord may assist educational systems, depending on the decision-making and budgeting policies of the particular locale.
+Host agencies might include individual schools (e.g., a principal decides to sponsor a workshop in effective communication skills), parent organizations (perhaps to host a speaker on the subject of how to negotiate effectively), conference planners looking for keynote or breakout presenters, and most commonly, when a school district or broader educational agency wishes to provide specialized training open to the professionals and/or parents in its area.

 Who usually pays for school services and what fees are involved?

 Schools usually have a variety of potential funding sources, and procedures vary from state to state.
-In most states, consultant services are usually funded by the school district, a multi-district educational cooperative, a parent organization, an individual school, or a professional organization such as the state association of school administrators, the state's council of administrators of special education, the state middle school association, etc.
+In most states, consultants such as The Center for Accord may be funded by the school district, a multi-district educational cooperative, a parent organization, an individual school, or a professional organization such as the state association of school administrators, the state's council of administrators of special education, the state middle school association, etc. Specific grants may be sought to fund state or district initiatives, such as establishing a centralized facilitation program.
+Grants or other funding may be sought for specific projects, such as a program for conflict reduction at the local level or a one-time training for staff and/or parents.
+Other examples might be training for advocates who support parents at IEP meetings or a day of training for parents in Spanish.

-Fees vary according to whether single or multiple engagements are contracted, whether travel and accommodations will be involved, and whether financial assistance is required.
-Please call for a quote.
+Fees vary according to whether single or multiple engagements are contracted, what travel and accommodations may be involved, and whether financial assistance will be required.
+Please write for an individualized quote.

-For a list of recent audiences and comments from participants about Nick Martin's school-related training,
+For a list of previous audiences and comments from participants about The Center for Accord's school-related training,

 click here.

-For a description of Nick Martin's new book from Brookes Publishing,
+For a description of Nick Martin's very popular professional books and articles,

 click here.
-Nick was recently featured in Brookes Publishing's email newsletter, where he discusses collaboration in the IEP environment (see The Secrets to Collaborative IEP Meetings).
-In fact, a number of Nick's articles relating to school professionals and parents have been published.
+Nick has been featured in Brookes Publishing's email newsletter, where he discussed collaboration in the IEP environment (see The Secrets to Collaborative IEP Meetings).
+In fact, a number of professional articles for school personnel (and/or for parents) have been published.
 To see some of his recent articles, click here.

 Return to top